-The Guarantees, the Deed of Covenant, the Notes (other than any matter relating to title to, and the dematerialised form of, the Notes, and Condition 13 with respect to the rules laid down in the Belgian Companies Code), and any non-contractual obligations arising out of or in connection with the Guarantees, the Deed of Covenant and the Notes (other than any matter relating to title to, and the dematerialised form of, the Notes, and Condition 13 with respect to the rules laid down in the Belgian Companies Code) are governed by, and shall be construed in accordance with, English law.
-The Domiciliary Agency Agreement and any matter relating to title to, and the dematerialised form of, the Notes, and Condition 13 with respect to the rules laid down in the Belgian Companies Code, and any non-contractual obligations arising out of or in connection with the Domiciliary Agency Agreement and any matter relating to title to, and the dematerialised form of, the Notes, and Condition 13 with respect to the rules laid down in the Belgian Companies Code, are governed by, and shall be construed in accordance with, Belgian law.
+The Guarantees, the Deed of Covenant, the Notes (other than any matter relating to title to, and the dematerialised form of, the Notes), and any non-contractual obligations arising out of or in connection with the Guarantees, the Deed of Covenant and the Notes (other than any matter relating to title to, and the dematerialised form of, the Notes) are governed by, and shall be construed in accordance with, English law.
+The Domiciliary Agency Agreement and any matter relating to title to, and the dematerialised form of, the Notes, and any non-contractual obligations arising out of or in connection with the Domiciliary Agency Agreement and any matter relating to title to, and the dematerialised form of, the Notes, are governed by, and shall be construed in accordance with, Belgian law.